 Matters pertaining only to the internal procedures of a specific campus, administrative or academic unit, or office are not considered within the scope of this policy provided any associated impacts are also contained within the unit.
 Academic and administrative units (including campuses, schools, and departments) may develop local policies, whether a corresponding university policy exists as long as associated impacts are constrained with the specific unit.
-To support this process, all new local policies and policies, must be submitted to the Policy Review Committee for review to confirm there are no associated impacts that affect other units.
+To support this process, all policies including unit policies, must be submitted to the UPAC for review to confirm there are no associated impacts that affect other units.

 A school, college, or administrative or academic operating unit may issue policies or procedures that relate to, and impact, matters of interest only to that school, college or unit and/or that set forth procedures by which the unit will act to carry out the university policies.
 These shall be referred to generally as "unit policies and procedures."

 Unit policies and procedures must be reviewed and approved by the appropriate dean or university officer prior to adoption.
 Units are required to use the standard policy template to ensure uniformity of form and appearance for policies and procedures throughout the institution.
 Unit policies and procedures shall be published and maintained on the policy website with a link to the webpage of the issuing unit.